sir-lab/data-release/README.md

 This repository contains public releases of Huawei Cloud traces for the benefit of the research and academic community by Huawei's Systems Infrastructure Research (SIR) lab in Edinburgh, UK.

+These public trace releases are essentially hashed versions of our raw production logs of tens of billions of user requests.
+We release them to enable researchers to conduct realistic simulations and train machine learning models to improve cloud platforms.

 The data is analyzed in two papers:

 * EuroSys 2025: <a href="https://dl.acm.org/doi/10.1145/3689031.3696073" download> ***Serverless Cold Starts and Where to Find Them***</a>